slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Political correctness is America’s newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
 It presents itself as fairness, yet attempts to restrict and control people’s language with strict codes and rigid rules."
 -- George Carlin*

-> *"All tyranny begins with the desire to coerce others for the greater good."
--- Naval Ravikant*

 > *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."
 -- Thomas Jefferson*